-- 1. Consult with industry leaders and stakeholders and implement best practices in worker safety, benefits and pay, and workplace satisfaction; - Engage employers, workforce training entities, the Puerto Rico Department of Education and the Puerto Rico Department of Labor and Human Resources on safety issues.
-Engure compliance with state and Ender I provide a state of a - 3.
+- 1. Consult with industry leaders and stakeholders and implement best practices in worker safety, benefits and pay, and workplace satisfaction; - 2.
+Engage employers, workforce training entities, the Puerto Rico Department of Education and the Puerto Rico Department of Labor and Human Resources on safety issues. - 3.
 Ensure compliance with state and Federal provisions set forth in Requirement 11 above.